How Can We Help You?

 At this point, we should confront the semantic danger in the word “possibility.”
 The word must necessarily connote something more than bare conceivability or plausibility, otherwise it would swallow up the universe.
 For example, in a food poisoning case, how could the plaintiff disprove that she didn’t pick up some nasty bacteria (here, Campylobacter) because she touched a doorknob that had been previously touched by someone who had been handling raw chicken or who had changed a diaper, and hadn’t washed his or her hands?
 Well, yes, one might reason, it is conceivable that that might have happened.
 It is ludicrous, though, to suggest that such bare conceivability must, as a matter of law, defeat a food poisoning claim.

 Instead, the court determined that the woman had met her burden of proof by offering expert testimony that linked the Campylobacter and the particular unsanitary conditions found at the restaurant.
 In other words, it was all right for the jury to infer that linkage without requiring the woman to disprove every other potential source, no matter how remote.

 This decision makes good common sense.
-If the restaurant’s position was accepted, it would be virtually impossible to win a foodborne illness case.
-Victims would have to exclude every other cause or source, a physical and intellectual impossibility.
+If the restaurant’s position had been accepted, it would be virtually impossible to win a foodborne illness case.
+Victims would have to exclude every other cause or source, which is a physical and intellectual impossibility.
 Fortunately, the California court didn’t see it that way.